2021–22 Abahani Limited Dhaka season: December

-On 10 December Dhaka Abahani thrashed Bangladesh Army football team by 4-0 goals.
-Costa Rican forward Daniel Colindres opened his account for Dhaka Abahani very last minutes of first half 45 minutes and his second on 70 minutes.
-Nabib Newaj Jibon on 67 minutes and Emon Mahmud Babu on 76 minutes goals gave Abahani big win also through to the Semi-finals.
+On 10 December, Dhaka Abahani thrashed Bangladesh Army football team by 4-0 goals.
+Costa Rican forward Daniel Colindres opened his account for Dhaka Abahani in the very last minutes of the first half 45 minutes and his second on 70 minutes.
+Nabib Newaj Jibon on 67 minutes and Emon Mahmud Babu on 76 minutes goals gave Abahani big win also through to the semi-finals.

-On 14 December Dhaka Abahani defeated by 2–0 goals Saif Sporting Club.
-On 25 minutes Nabib Newaj Jibon goal took lead 1–0 lead they have finished first half.
+On 14 December, Dhaka Abahani defeated by 2–0 goals Saif Sporting Club.
+On 25 minutes Nabib Newaj Jibon goal took the lead 1–0 lead they have finished first half.
 In the second half 81 minutes Costa Rican forward Daniel Colindres goal made score 2–0 secured victory.
 Dhaka Abahani through to the Final.

-On 18 December Dhaka Abahani defeated by 3–0 goals Bashundhara Kings.
-First half of the match were goalless, in the second half 53 minutes goal by Rakib Hossain Abahani took lead.
+On 18 December, Dhaka Abahani defeated by 3–0 goals Bashundhara Kings.
+The first half of the match were goalless, in the second half 53 minutes goal by Rakib Hossain Abahani took the lead.
 In the 67, 72 minutes two goals by Brazilian forward Dorielton Abahani crowned their titles after 1991.

-On 25 December 2021 Dhaka Abahani won by 3–0 Walkover laws.
-The match were scheduled to play against Uttar Baridhara Club but Uttar Baridhara Club withdrew their name from the tournament.
+On 25 December 2021, Dhaka Abahani won by 3–0 Walkover laws.
+The match was scheduled to be played against Uttar Baridhara Club but Uttar Baridhara Club withdrew their name from the tournament.